 - Mail: Check and money order, no cash please (checks made payable to CSUSM with your student ID# on the memo section).
 Please allow 6-10 days for delivery to the Cashier's office.
-Please address your mail to CSUSM Attn: Cashiers 333 Twin Oaks Valley Rd., San Marcos, CA 92096.
+Please address your mail to:

-- CASHNet® is an independent company who provides an outsourced solution so the University can provide more payment options to students.
-The convenience fee covers the cost of the service, the software provided and the cost of maintaining a secure site at which to make the payment.
+- CASHNet is an independent company who provides an outsourced solution so the University can provide more payment options to students.
+The convenience fee covers the cost of the service, the spftware provided and the cost of maintaining a secure site at which to make the payment.

 Does the University make any money off of the convenience fee?

-- No, the University does not make any money off of the convenience fee.
+- No, the University does not make any money off of the convenienve fee.

 What happens if my payment is late?

-- You may be dis-enrolled from all of your classes if full payment is not received prior to the payment deadline, unless you have a fee deferment on your student account.
-Only on-time payment or timely withdrawal from all classes will exempt students from a debt to the University.
+- You may be dis-enrolled from all of your classes if the full payment is not receieved prior to the payment deadline, unless you have a fee deferment on your student account.
+Only on-time payment or timely withdrawal from all classes will exempt student from a debt to the University.

 - There is no grace period, even if a partial payment has been made.